telerik/ajax-docs/api/server/Telerik.Web.UI/GridDropDownColumnEditor.md

 ## Properties

-###  SelectedIndex `Int32`

-Gets or sets the selected index of the drop down list control.

-###  SelectedValue `String`

-Gets or sets the selected value of the drop down list control.

-###  SelectedText `String`
+###  ContainerControl `Control`

-Gets or sets the selected text of the drop down list control.
+Gets the instance of the Container control (generally a TableCell), after the last call of InstantiateInControl method

 ###  DataMember `String`